-- 1. Review the student lesson; write in Burlington English. - 2.
+- 1. Review the student lesson, Write: A Thank-You Email after a Job Interview in Burlington English. - 2.
 Complete section 7. - 3.
 See your instructor or career coach for details.

 Requirement 4: Financial Literacy

 Overview: Being financially literate is an integral part of the journey of increasing wealth and reducing debt.
 As you pursue higher education and training or seek a better job with higher pay, finances will be at the center of all you do.
 If you decide to pursue higher education, you must determine how to pay for the costs associated with tuition and fees.
 What will you do with the extra money if you get a better job earning higher wages?
 As you can see, becoming financially literate means understanding and navigating the nuances of money and how you plan for it.